Electric tractor

-Electric tractors are powered by electric vehicle batteries, or, in the case of plug-ins, by an electric power cable.
+Electric tractors are tractors powered by electric vehicle batteries (sometimes called Battery Electric Tractors or BET), or in the case of plug-ins, by an electric power cable.

 Advantages

 Electric tractors offer several advantages over diesel tractors.
 An electric motor needs less maintenance than a diesel motor, which has hundreds of moving parts.
-Electricity can offer cost savings over diesel fuel.
+Electric motors produce maximum torque instantaneously and do not require a manual gearbox to balance torque with speed.
+They can be powered by household electricity, offering cost savings over diesel fuel.
 Greenhouse gas emissions, estimated at 53 tons per year for a typical diesel tractor, are drastically reduced.
+Additionally, electric tractors require less periodic maintenance as they do not contain engine oil or transmission fluid.
+A significant downside to electric tractors is the time it takes to recharge the battery compared to refueling with diesel.

 Manufacturers

 Electric tractors are manufactured by a German company, Fendt, and by US companies, Solectrac and Monarch Tractor.

-In October 2022, The US-American company Ideanomics, which specializes in electric utility vehicles, has commissioned what it claims is the largest assembly plant for electric tractors in North America.
-The plant in Windsor, California, has the capacity to produce 4,100 electric tractors annually.
-The vehicles built in Windsor are from Solectrac, a manufacturer acquired by Ideanomics.

 John Deere's protoype electric tractor is a plug-in, powered by an electrical cable.

-Kubota is prototyping an autonomous electric tractor.
+Kubota produces the LXe line of compact electric tractors and is prototyping an autonomous electric tractor.

+New Holland launched their T4 Electric Power Tractor, first showcased in 2023.

+CaseIH announced their Farmall Utility 75C electric tractor.